Follow This Step-by-Step Guide to Sell Your Home

 The statistics are clear: “For Sale by Owner” properties sell on average for 20 percent less than those marketed and shepherded by a Realtor.
 With broker commissions factored in, that’s still a net loss for the seller.
 And don’t forget the additional legal liability and headaches that could result.

 Many sellers opt for a relative or friend who has a real estate license.
 Savvy homeowners seek out a Certified Homeowner Advocate, who is specially trained and committed to put your financial interests ahead of their own.
 Because they know not all agents are alike.
+Remember that you need to clutter and move your stuff while sealing a sell/buy deal, you may find this move out cleaning checklist really useful to save you tons of time

 - Is your agent a Homeowner Advocate?